thanhqng1510/scraped/README.md

 5.  **Proxy Service (External):** A third-party proxy rotation service is essential to avoid IP-based blocking.

-6.  **Real-time Layer (WebSockets):** Using `Socket.IO`, the Express server maintains a persistent connection with the client's browser.
-When a background job completes, it will notify the web server, which will then push the updated data directly to the user's dashboard.
+6.  **Real-time Layer (Server Sent Event):** Using `EventSource`, the Express server maintains a persistent connection with the client's browser.
+When a background job completes, it will notify the web server, which will then push the updated data directly to the user.

 7.  **Configuration Management:** All configuration (database URLs, API keys, etc.) is loaded from environment variables.
 The application uses `zod` to validate these variables on startup, ensuring that the application fails fast if any required configuration is missing or malformed.